 - Short Gratitude Resentment and Appreciation Test (SGRAT-NL) (Questionnaire; Validation study)

 - Spiritual Coping Questionnaire (SCQ-NL) (Questionnaire: Validation study)

 These materials are free for use in scientific research.
 Please use appropriate references if the materials are used in your research to give credit to the authors of the materials.

 The Human Thriving Science Center is a non-profit organisation which completely depend on grants, sales of products and add space, and donations.
 All costs incurred for THSC are paid from private funds from dr. Lilian Jans-Beken.
-An overview with the costs and benefits will be published annually.

 With gratitude, we can inform you that the first year of web hosting was donated by One.com.
 We can highly recommend the services of this company.

 The Thriving Human Science Center wants to adhere to Open Research practices because there is little supervision from direct colleagues.
 This means that all researchers affiliated with the THSC promise to adhere to practices that peer reviewers and other interested parties can monitor, and to refrain from questionable research practices.
 Researchers of the THSC will make the data and analysis methods publicly available for replication purposes.
 Also the use of preregistration and pre-prints is encouraged and articles will be published Open Access whenever this is possible.
 In this way others can check whether the conclusions drawn based on the research conducted at THSC are valid.
 Dr. Lilian Jans-Beken, founder of THSC, signed the Declaration on Research Assessment (DORA) to show these intentions to everyone interested.
 She is also a member of the Society of the Improvement of Psychological Science (SIPS) to keep up with all the fast paced developments within the Open Science field.